h0ngcha0/liuhongchao.github.io/_posts/2022-01-09-alephium-stack.md

 operational sharded blockchain that brings scalability, ETH-inspired smart contracts and dApps capabilities to Bitcoin's proven core technologies while ensuring better performance and improved energy efficiency.
-Alephium is one of those rare gems in the Crypto space that has solid innovations, high code quality and great mindset for decentralization.
+Alephium is one of those rare gems in the crypto space that has solid innovations, high code quality and great mindset for decentralization.